-Total productive maintenance is a high-level maintenance philosophy that has spawned much research and analysis from academics.
-Instead of doing a deep dive into all the tools, techniques, and methodologies involved in total productive maintenance (TPM), our goal is to introduce the main ideas of TPM in a simple, straightforward way.
+Total productive maintenance (TPM) is a high-level maintenance philosophy that has spawned much research and analysis from academics.
+Instead of doing a deep dive into all the tools, techniques, and methodologies involved in TPM, our goal is to introduce the main ideas of total productive maintenance in a simple, straightforward way.

 What is Total Productive Maintenance?

 Let’s start with a definition of total productive maintenance.
-Total productive maintenance is a system of maintaining and improving the effectiveness of production through assets, employees, and processes that maximize equipment availability.
+Total productive maintenance (TPM) is a system of maintaining and improving the effectiveness of production through assets, employees, and processes that maximize equipment availability.
 To truly appreciate why TPM was developed, let’s add some context to our TPM definition.
-Consider the following:

 Manufacturing and other asset-centric organizations are highly dependent on equipment.
-In an ideal world, production would be perfect – you would produce high-quality, non-defective goods, as fast as possible, with absolutely no equipment downtime.
-However, we know that there are production losses throughout the manufacturing process.
+In an ideal world, production would be perfect – you would produce high-quality, non-defective goods, as fast as possible, with zero downtime.
+In reality, there are production losses throughout the manufacturing process.
 Manufacturers want to reduce and control these losses as much as possible to achieve near-perfect production.
-For organizations tracking Overall Equipment Effectiveness (OEE), this means achieving an OEE value that is as close to 100% as possible.
+(For organizations tracking Overall Equipment Effectiveness (OEE), this means achieving an OEE value that is as close to 100% as possible.)

 In order to achieve optimal production, assets must be available when needed for production.
-Whether equipment is automated and run continuously or manually operated and run periodically, a lot of money is lost when equipment breaks down or is stopped.
-While it might make sense to hire additional maintenance staff that can be ready at a moment’s notice, overstaffing or idling employees can also be very costly.
+Whether automated and run continuously or manually operated and run periodically, money is lost when equipment is stopped.
+At first, you might think it makes sense to hire additional maintenance staff that can be ready at a moment’s notice.
+However, overstaffing or idling employees can be very costly as well.
 Now what?

 What if everyone, not just the maintenance team, was responsible for the upkeep and maintenance of production equipment?
 For instance, what if operators were trained to perform simple preventive maintenance activities on their equipment so the maintenance team could focus on more critical maintenance projects?
 Taking this idea a step further, what if engineers and original equipment manufacturers (OEMs) modified their designs to make them easier to use and maintain?
 These questions led to the invention of the concept of total productive maintenance.